makersacademy/takeaway-challenge/README.md

                                           |___/                                     |___/

 ```
 Takeaway challenge is a program run in REPL.
 It allows a customer to view a menu, build an order, check the price of the order and place an order.
-Reference has been made to the following repository [Takeaway-Challenge](https://github.com/amyj0rdan/takeaway-challenge)
+Reference has been made to the following repository: [Takeaway-Challenge](https://github.com/amyj0rdan/takeaway-challenge)

 [See here](https://github.com/makersacademy/airport_challenge) for Makers' original repo.

 ### Getting started

 Fork or clone this repo:
-`git clone git@github.com:arthurashman/takeaway-challenge.git
+`git clone git@github.com:arthurashman/takeaway-challenge.git`
 `gem install bundle`
 `bundle`